yeojunh/TypingApplication/README.md

 - As a user, I want to be able to load my last typing history automatically when I open the application
 - As a user, I want to be able to clear my typing history
 - As a user, I want to be able to reload my last deleted typing history, just in case I accidentally clear it

+## Phase 4: Task 2
+- Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.

+The robust class: TypingPractice in model package
+The methods with a robust design:
+- finishedTyping(): alerts the caller that the program has not registered the start of the typing, and therefore has not started the timer for typing speed calculation.
+By throwing IllegalFinishException, we can ensure that the elapsed time calculates properly.
+- setupWordsAndArrayLists(String userTyped): alerts the caller that the user input is empty.
+We cannot split the user input (String) into an arraylist of words if there are no words in the String.
+- choosePhraseToType(String focus): alerts the caller that the focus that the caller has input is invalid.
+We catch this exception in load___Typing() (where ___ is Regular/Short/Punctuation/Number), and send an error that the focus is invalid.